maclandrol/profileNJ/README.md

 profileNJ
 =======================

-Utility package for tree processing written in python and based on the [ete2](https://pythonhosted.org/ete2/index.html) toolkit.
+Utility package for gene tree correction and reconciliation with a species tree, written in python and based on the [ete2](http://etetoolkit.org/) toolkit.

 ## Installation